-eLearning training facilitates management in a lot of ways.
-They save time and resources spent on conventional in-person employee training and continuing training.
-Companies across the world are switching from physical form of learning and training.
+eLearning training facilitates management in many ways.
+They save time and resources spent on conventional in-person online training for employees and continuing training.
+Companies across the world are switching from physical forms of learning and training.

 They can use eLearning to make sure that their employees remain up to date with the latest knowledge by using eLearning software to provide educational courses.
 Employees can access these online courses at any time and from any place via the Internet.